Cytraen/BungieSharper/README.md

 ## About
 **BungieSharper** is a .NET client library for the Bungie.net API.
 **BungieSharper.Entities** Is also available standalone, if you would like to use your own client.
 **BungieSharper.CodeGen** consumes [Bungie's OpenAPI spec,](https://github.com/Bungie-net/api) and turns it into code usable by BungieSharper.

 ### What currently works
 To my knowledge, everything **should.** Will it?
-Probably not.
+Most likely.

 ## License
 ### BungieSharper License